make-software/how-to-casper-network/docs/testnet/upgrade-2_1_0.md

 If you don't see the `Next Upgrade` line here, then your upgrade staging was not executed successfully.

+## Release Notes

+See [the release notes](https://github.com/casper-network/casper-node/releases/tag/v2.1.0) for the details of the changes introduced with this upgrade.

 _Please note that the Casper Testnet program is implemented by providing rewards through the [Casper Association](https://casper.network) (CA), a not-for-profit, Switzerland-domiciled organization